The Product Regulation and Liability Review: United Kingdom - England & Wales

 - consider engaging in alternative dispute resolution to assist with settlement; and

 - reduce the costs of resolving the dispute.57

 Once proceedings have commenced, the discovery obligations become more onerous.
 Each party is required to disclose to the other the existence of:

-- the documents on which he or she relies;
+- the documents on which they rely;

 Product liability cases often involve very extensive design documents and production records, which can run to thousands of documents.
-This can become strategically relevant – for example, when deciding on the best timing for settlement offers.
+This can become strategically relevant – for example when deciding on the best timing for settlement offers.

 vi Apportionment and contribution

 Under the Contribution (Civil Liability) Act 1978, a party can seek contribution from another party where that other party is responsible for the same harm.59 In the product liability context, a right of contribution frequently arises in the context of multiparty supply chains, or where a learned intermediary is involved in the chain of supply.
 In those cases, in deciding the appropriate apportionment of liability, the court will consider the relative blameworthiness and causative potency of each defendant's conduct.

 There is no class action procedure in England and Wales.
 The closest concept is that of the Group Litigation Order (GLO).60 A GLO is an order that allows a number of different claims that give rise to related issues to be managed collectively.
 A GLO is not a separate cause of action; it is a procedural tool to help courts manage multiple cases efficiently.
 GLOs are rarely used: since they were introduced in 2000, only 109 have been issued.